teusink/Home-Security-by-OS-Hardening/README.md

 These are the settings that are done through the use of the new Windows Settings interface.

 ## System
+- Notifications & actions: Get notifications from apps and other senders: On
+- Notifications & actions: Show notifications on the lock screen: On
+- Notifications & actions: Show reminders and incoming VoIP calls on the lock screen: On
 - Notifications & actions: Show me the Windows welcome experience: Off *
 - Notifications & actions: Get tips, tricks, and suggestions as you use Windows: Off *
-- Storage (Sense): On *
+- Storage: Storage Sense: On *
+- Storage: Storage Sense: Run Storage Sense: Every month
-- Storage (Sense): Delete temporary files that my apps aren't using: On *
+- Storage: Storage Sense: Delete temporary files that my apps aren't using: On *
-- Storage (Sense): Delete files that have been in the recycle bin for over: 30 days *
+- Storage: Storage Sense: Delete files that have been in the recycle bin for over: 30 days *
-- Storage (Sense): Delete files in the Download folder that have been there for over: Never *
+- Storage: Storage Sense: Delete files in the Download folder that have been there for over: Never *
 - Projecting to this PC: Always off *
-- Projecting to this PC: Ask to project to this PC: Every time *
+- Projecting to this PC: Ask to project to this PC: Every time a connection is requested *
 - Projecting to this PC: Require PIN for sharing: On *
 - Projecting to this PC: This PC can be discovered for projection only when it is plugged in: Off *
 - Shared experiences: Nearby sharing: Off